 31 Essential Things You Need to Know [BEFORE] Visiting Alaska

 A trip to Alaska might just be the unforgettable holiday of a lifetime, and the decision is quite simple.
 You must visit!
-However, you should not dive wholly and head-first unprepared, as there are some crucial things you need to know before setting off.
+However, you should not dive wholly and head-first unprepared, as there are some crucial things you need to know before visiting Alaska.
 Although planning a trip may seem intimidating, it shouldn’t be.
-So, here’s my travel guide on the top things to know before visiting Alaska.
+So, here’s my Alaska travel guide on the top things to know.
+You will also find some essential Alaska travel tips to make your experience that much more enjoyable and trouble-free.

 America’s Last Frontier — filled with unbelievable landscapes, wildlife, worthy experiences, unmatched adventure, and natural beauty — is a unique and incredible travel destination and without doubt one of the best places to visit in the US.